Nx75/Student-Helper/README.md

 ## Student Helper
-It was meant to beacome a student helper but it had became a set of web tools that you can use for free .
+It was meant to become a student helper but it had became a set of web tools that you can use for free .

 ## Features
 - BTW I think all the tools are available on internet so does it and it is absolutely free